Palestinians Rally Against Bahrain-Israel Normalization

 While the United States, Israel, the UAE and Bahrain hail the diplomatic moves as a major step toward Middle East peace and stability, the Palestinians see it as a betrayal.

-They fear a weakening of a longstanding pan-Arab position that calls for Israeli withdrawal from disputed territory and acceptance of Palestinian statehood in return for normal relations with Arab countries.
+They fear a weakening of a longstanding pan-Arab position that calls for Israeli withdrawal from disputed territories and acceptance of Palestinian statehood in return for normal relations with Arab countries.

 Despite a deep political rift going back to 2007, Palestinian President Mahmoud Abbas, whose Palestinian Authority has limited rule in the West Bank, and his Hamas rivals have been united against the Gulf states’ move.